eliya72/PROJECTS/Mullermilch_landingpage/README.md

 ### ◻ phone view
 #### *360 x 740* etc.
 ![productsphone](https://github.com/eliya72/PROJECTS/assets/53794805/f5dbb5c4-dd6b-45a0-84be-b50ad4c92498)
-### ◻ chosen product in carousel hover animation (you can also rewind the carousel itself)
+### ◻ chosen product from the carousel hover animation (you can also rewind the carousel itself)
 ![selectedproductcarousel](https://github.com/eliya72/PROJECTS/assets/53794805/a5fd3e81-c4e1-48c8-a063-1f78f89a6ff7)
 ### ◻ display size of the about page:
 #### *1920 x 1080* etc.